 - 1. The second referee must be of the same competence as the first referee he/she will replace the first referee in case of absence or in case that the first referee is unable to continue his/her task. - 2.
 The second referee's duties and rights are clearly stipulated in this Rule and he/she should study well the "responsibilities" of the second referee, namely in which cases the second referee must "decide, whistle and signal the faults" during the match (See Rule 24.3.2). - 3.
-FIVB only: In the event that the decision is made by the first referee, it is no longer necessary for the second referee to "mirror" the signal of the first referee. - 4.
-During the exchange of play near the net, the second referee must concentrate on controlling the illegal touch of the whole net on the blockers side, on all illegal penetrations beyond the centre line and on the illegal playing actions on the side of the block (receiving team). - Attention must be paid to the change of the rule concerning the touch of the net by a player.
-The motto of the new text is that touching the net is not a fault.
-Only if the touch of the net by a player interferes with play, this is a fault. - 5.
+FIVB only: In the event that the decision is made by the first referee, it is no longer necessary for the second referee to "follow" the signal of the first referee. - 4.
+During the exchange of play near the net, the second referee must concentrate on controlling the illegal touch of the whole net on the blockers side, on all illegal penetrations beyond the centre line and on the illegal playing actions on the side of the block (receiving team). - 5.
 The second referee must also carefully check, before and during the match, if the players are in correct position, on the basis of the teams' "line-up sheet".
 In this work, the second referee is assisted by the scorer, who can tell him/her which player must be in position 1 (server).
 On the basis of this information, by turning the line-up sheet clockwise in his/her hand, the second referee can state exactly the regular rotation order (position) of each team.
 When verifying positions, he/she should stand in position II on his left or IV on his right respectively, together with the player indicated by the scorer, and facing the net he/she should locate the other players following the order indicated in the line-up sheet, starting with the player in position I. He should not, orally or physically, direct any of the players to their indicated position.
 If there is some discrepancy between the player's position and that indicated in the line-up sheet, the second Referee should call the game captain or the coach in order to confirm the proper position of the players. - 6.
 The second referee must pay attention to the fact, that the free zone must always be free from any obstacle which can cause an injury to a team member (drinking bottles, first aid kit, substitution paddles, etc.).

 - 7. During TO and TTO, the second referee should not stay in a static position.
-The second referee can adjust the movement pattern to turn: - Toward the moppers (when applicable), to check their work and ensure they get to position on time, as a group. - To the teams, to make sure they move close to the benches. - Toward the scorer, to control his/her work. - To the assistant scorer (when applicable), to obtain information about the position of the Liberos. - · Again to the moppers (when applicable), to check their work. - To the first referee, to receive and/or to give information, if necessary. - To the teams, to prevent any attempt to re-enter before the end of the time-out (wherever this rule is applicable), and to determine if the Libero is about to attempt a "hidden replacement" - 8.
+The second referee can adjust the movement pattern to turn: - Toward the moppers (when applicable), to check their work and ensure they get to position on time, as a group. - To the teams, to make sure they move close to the benches. - Toward the scorer, to control his/her work. - To the assistant scorer (when applicable), to obtain information about the position of the Liberos. - Again to the moppers (when applicable), to check their work. - To the first referee, to receive and/or to give information, if necessary. - To the teams, to prevent any attempt to re-enter before the end of the time-out (wherever this rule is applicable), and to determine if the Libero is about to attempt a "hidden replacement" - 8.
 At the end of the match, the second referee must check and sign the score sheet.